 The Best Automatic Chicken Coop Door Opener & Door Kits

 Hen Furniture: What to Include Inside the Coop

-Thankfully, hens don’t require TV, internet access or most of the things us humans deem necessary.
+Thankfully, hens don’t require TV, internet access, or most of the things we humans deem necessary.
 They do need some basic ‘furniture’ though.